AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/linux.md

 ## Use EDNS (Extended DNS)

 EDNS extends the DNS protocol, enabling larger UDP packets to carry additional data.
-In AdGuard DNS, it allows passing the DeviceID in plain DNS using an extra parameter.
+In AdGuard DNS, it allows passing DeviceID in plain DNS using an extra parameter.

 DeviceID, an eight-digit hexadecimal identifier (e.g., `1a2b3c4d`), helps link DNS requests to specific devices.
 For encrypted DNS, this ID is part of the domain (e.g., `1a2b3c4d.d.adguard-dns.com`).
 For unencrypted DNS, EDNS is required to transfer this identifier.

-AdGuard DNS uses EDNS to retrieve the DeviceID by looking for option number 65074.
-If such an option exists, it will read the DeviceID from there.
-For this, you can use the command `dig` on the terminal:
+AdGuard DNS uses EDNS to retrieve DeviceID by looking for option number `65074`.
+If such an option exists, it will read DeviceID from there.
+For this, you can use the `dig` command on the terminal:

 ```sh
 dig @94.140.14.49 'www.example.com' A IN +ednsopt=65074:3031323334353637